GovReady/govready-q/docs/source/Apps.md

 A `module` YAML structure is identical to `app.yaml` structure but without the catalog details section.

-### Hide Question Skip Buttons
+### Hide "Question Skip" Buttons

-As of version 0.8.6, the "I don't know" and "It doesn't apply" skip question buttons can be hidden from users.
+As of version 0.8.6, the "I don't know" and "It doesn't apply" buttons to skip questions can be hidden from users.

 We recommend you never use this feature.

-This featured was added to support exactly one use case in which skipping questions in a complex, legacy questionnaire assessment hid dozens of other questions from users.
-Having people start a discussion when stuck was deemed to be a better user experience than users learning after submission that dozens of questions still needed to be answered.
-(The legacy questionaire assessment consisted of hundreds of  questions and was too difficult to rewrite at the time.)
+This feature was added to support the use case of complex, legacy questionnaire assessments that (1) cannot be changed easily and (2) provide a better user experience when users get stuck and start a discussion instead of later learning that skipping a question caused them to miss many other questions.

-GovReady-Q is all about creating a great experience for your users to _love_ easily and quickly answering as few questions as possible to _generate_ the information organizational processes need.
-Our experience shows users love the option to skip questions.
-Skipped questions empower users to move fast, capture what they can, and iteratively complete work.
-That gets you information sooner rather than later and reduces cycle time.
-Skipped questions also provides you with instant feedback.
-Frequently skipped questions indicate stumped users and the need to rethink the question, or use multiple questions (including interstitials) to better guide users.
+Some background is useful.
+GovReady-Q was designed for users to _love_ easily and quickly answering as few questions as possible to _generate_ the information that organizational processes need.
+Users love the option to skip questions.
+Skipped questions empower users to move fast, answer what they can, and iteratively complete work.
+That gets information to you quickly and reduces cycle time.
+Skipped questions also provide instant feedback that a user doesn't have information readily available.
+Frequently skipped questions indicate stumped users, and the need to rethink the question or use multiple questions and interstitials to better guide users.

-GovReady-Q intentionality does not include functionality to mark questions "required."
-Required questions made sense when communication was expensive and we snail mailed forms to massive bureacracies who had little ability to interact with us.
-In today's world of instant communication, required questions are for lazy organizations still willing to shift the burden of their work onto others instead of continously improving processes.
-Required questions (beyond name and ID) communicate to today's online users, "I won't engage with you until you give me everything I need to make my job easier for me."
 We've all experienced the frustration of not understanding what is being asked of us, not knowing whom to ask for help, or knowing the question asked does not apply.
 This frustration turns galling and Kafkaesque when the party demanding compliance confounds our ability to comply.

-The fundamental unfairness starts your users hating and avoiding you and your stupid process.
+Fight-or-flight response kicks in when users feel trapped.
+Users start to avoid your process or combat it.
+They can (unfairly) transfer their frustration onto your role, or worse, onto you.
+Instead of helping to pull your colleagues into your process, they feel you are pushing them away.

-So if you really, really need to hide the skip buttons to make the experience easier for your users and you promise to rethink your questions, add a `hidden-buttons` array key to the `app.yaml` file and list the skip buttons to hide.
+So if you really, _really_ need to hide the skip buttons to make the experience easier for your users, add a `hidden-buttons` array key to the `app.yaml` file and list the skip buttons to hide.
 The example snippet below hides just the "I don't know button".

 	id: app
 	title: My App